Foreigners airlifted out; Sudanese seek refuge from fighting

 France brought out nearly 400 people, including citizens from 28 countries, on four flights to the nearby Horn of Africa nation of Djibouti, two of them overnight.
 A Dutch air force C-130 Hercules flew out of Sudan to Jordan in the early hours Monday carrying evacuees of various nationalities, including Dutch, on board.
 Germany has so far conducted three flights out of Sudan, bringing more than 300 people out to Jordan.

-Italy, Spain, Jordan and Greece also brought out a total of several hundred more people, including their own citizens of those of other countries.
+Italy, Spain, Jordan and Greece also brought out a total of several hundred more people, including their own citizens and those of other countries.

-Evacuations appeared likely to continue if conditions of fighting allow.
-Although American officials said it was too dangerous for a government-coordinated evacuation of thousands of private U.S. citizens, other countries scrambled to remove their citizens who wanted to leave.

-Japanese nationals are being transported by land to an eastern town to be picked up by Japanese aircraft positioned in Djibouti, Japanese media said.
+Japanese nationals are being transported by land to an eastern town with an airstrip, to be picked up by Japanese aircraft positioned in Djibouti, Japanese media said.
 France and Germany each said they were prepared to do more flights if possible.

 Mitchell told the BBC that the government was doing “intense planning” for “a series of possible evacuations.”

-Egypt, which said it had over 10,000 citizens in Sudan, urged those in cities other than Khartoum to head to consular offices in Port Sudan and Wadi Halfa in the north for evacuation, the state-run MENA news agency reported.
+The United States has said a government-organized evacuation of American private citizens is not currently planned.

-EU foreign policy chief Josep Borrell told reporters in Luxembourg on Monday that the evacuation operation has been successful, with more than 1,000 brought out by EU members.
+EU foreign policy chief Josep Borrell told reporters in Luxembourg on Monday that the evacuation operation has been successful, with more than 1,000 people brought out by EU member states.

 “We have to continue pushing for a political settlement.
 We cannot afford that Sudan, which is a very populated country, implodes because it will be sending shock waves around the whole (of) Africa,” he said.
-He earlier tweeted that he had spoken with the rival commanders urging a cease-fire.
+He earlier tweeted that he had spoken with the rival commanders appealing for a cease-fire.

 The rival generals came to power after a pro-democracy uprising led to the 2019 ouster of former strongman Omar al-Bashir.
 In 2021, the generals joined forces to seize power in a coup.